elastio/bon/website/guide/internal/contributing.md

 Test your changes with `cargo test`.
 You may add new tests to the `bon/tests/integration` folder.

-If you want to validate that the macro generates a good compile error, then extend the [`trybuild`](https://docs.rs/trybuild/latest/trybuild/) tests in `bon/tests/ui/compile_fail`.
-There is just one `misc.rs` file there where we have all the erroneous code examples.
+If you want to validate that the macro generates a good compile error or warning, then extend the [`trybuild`](https://docs.rs/trybuild/latest/trybuild/) tests in `bon/tests/ui/compile_fail`.
+There are `errors.rs` and `warnings.rs` files where we have all the erroneous code examples.

 ## Docs